 The bypass line will start with a new bending magnet installed along the linac in Sector 20 downstream of the existing positron production system and upstream of the new LCLS injection system.
 From this point, an accelerated beam can be deflected from the linac and transported gradually upwards and outwards to a new trajectory parallel to the linac above the walkway in the existing tunnel.
-The beam will be transported nearly 3000 feet through a beam pipe suspended from the tunnel ceiling to the BSY, where it will be deflected through a series of bend magnets to match the original south arc beam trajectory and beam parameters at the existing 51B2 bend magnet.
-At this point, the beam is offset from the linac about one foot.
+The beam will be transported nearly 1000 m through a beam pipe suspended from the tunnel ceiling to the BSY, where it will be deflected through a series of bend magnets to match the original South Arc beam trajectory and optical parameters.
 The bypass line will also require a sequence of quadrupole and steering corrector magnets to focus and steer the beam as it is transported to the BSY.
-In addition, sextupole magnets will be needed in the dog-leg bending sections near the beginning and end of the long transport line to cancel secondorder chromatic effects that would otherwise lengthen the final bunches.
+In addition, sextupole magnets will be needed in the dog-leg bending sections near the beginning and end of the long transport line to cancel second-order chromatic effects that would otherwise lengthen the final bunches.
 The vacuum system, mechanical supports, diagnostic instruments, and many of the magnets are identical or very similar to the corresponding devices in the two existing transport lines used to deliver electrons and positrons to fill PEP-II.